Tanzania striatus

 The Table Mountain Tanzania Jumping Spider (Tanzania striatus) is a species of jumping spider in the genus Tanzania.
 Endemic to South Africa, the species lives in Cape Town.
-It is a very small spider, with a cephalothorax that measures typically 0.9 mm long and a abdomen that is between 0.8 and 1.3 mm long, only slightly larger than the related Opathe Tanzania Jumping Spider.
+It is a very small spider, with a cephalothorax that measures typically 0.9 mm long and an abdomen that is between 0.8 and 1.3 mm long, only slightly larger than the related Opathe Tanzania Jumping Spider.
 The female is larger than the male.
 The abdomen is marked by a striped pattern of three brown stripes on a yellow background that is the source of its specific name, which is a Latin word that can be translated 'striped'.
 It is otherwise generally yellow apart from its black eye field.
 It has distinctive copulatory organs.
 The male has a short wide embolus that corkscrews out of the top of the oval palpal bulb and ends in a forked tip.
 The female has a large epigyne and oval spermathecae at the end of short seminal ducts.